sjhawke/piface-cad/README.md

 Python is not my language of choice professionally and the code may not be either elegant nor efficient.

 Comments are welcome.

+# Getting Started

+ I have used a virtual environment to control dependencies, you can do the same as follows:

+ To create the virtual Python3 environment:

+ $ virtualenv -p python3 venv

+To activate it:

+ $ . ./venv/bin/activate

+Now, when you run Python 3 you are actually running it from within the ./venv/bin/ folder (but you knew that already).
+Your specific dependencies are now controlled for this application alone.

+ $ pip install --upgrade pip
+ $ pip install -r requirements.txt

+Right now, this just restores the 'Beautiful Soup 4' library that I am using to parse web pages I want data from.

+When you are done, run the following to get back to your usual Python3 environment.

+ $ ./venv/bin/deactivate